My Story (Ripeto)

 "Don't you have a name?"

 "No. The author is too lazy to give me a name."
 Hey!
 My own character was just being mean to me!
-Ze suddenly disappears from the story and is never seen again.
+She suddenly disappears from the story and is never seen again.
 Now Scúṛli was all alone.

 "So where are we?" asked Scúṛli.